dwi67/docker-jboss-fuse-6.3/jboss-fuse-6.3-fabric/readme.md

 * FABRIC_PASSWD - The fabric admin password (default=admin)
 * ZOOKEEPER_PASSWD - The zookeeper password (default=FABRIC_PASSWD)

+### Managed host mode

+This image can create managed server via ssh.
+For this purpose you can use the jboss-fuse-6.3-ssh image as a base for the managed server.
+This image contains all prerequisites for a remote installation of JBoss Fuse.

+To identify the docker instances running the ssh image, the MANAGED_HOSTS environment paramter must be set.
+Multiple hosts are seperated by commas.

+    MANAGED_HOSTS=root1,root2,root3,root4

+Will create 4 managed server.
+These server must be accessible using the managed host name.

+### Joined host mode

+It is possible to join a fabric server using the join entry point of this image.

+    entrypoint: /opt/jboss/jboss-fuse/fabric/join.sh

+To join a fabric server, the following environment variables must be set:ß

+* FUSE_KARAF_NAME - The name of the managed server
+* FABRIC_SERVER_NAME - The host name of the fabric server
+* ZOOKEEPER_PASSWD - The zookeeper password, to connect to the fabric server

 ### Image internals

 This image extends the [`jboss/base-jdk:8`](https://github.com/JBoss-Dockerfiles/base-jdk/tree/jdk8) image which adds the OpenJDK distribution on top of the [`jboss/base`](https://github.com/JBoss-Dockerfiles/base) image.
 Please refer to the readme.md for selected images for more info.